When it comes to managing multiple versions of Ruby on Mac, you have two options,

 Step 4 - Install

-Bundler was added to Rails 3 to manage gems.
+Bundler is a package manager added to Rails 3 to keep things organized.

 gem install bundler

 Remember that every time you install something, you need to rehash it.